AlexVaid/queens/README.md

 - Implements backtracking to find a valid solution.

 ## How to Use
-1. Run the script, and you will be prompted to snip an image of the board.
+1. Run the script, input size of board and you will be prompted to snip an image of the board.
 2. The solver will find a solution and visualize it.

 ## Requirements